 Dennis P. Calvert is our President, Chief Executive Officer and Chairman of the Board.
 He also serves in the same positions for BioLargo Life Technologies, Inc. a wholly owned subsidiary of BioLargo, Inc., and chairman of the board of directors of each of Odor-No-More, Inc. and Clyra Medical Technologies, both BioLargo subsidiaries.
 Mr. Calvert was appointed a director in June 2002, and has served as President and Chief Executive Officer since June 2002, Corporate Secretary from September 2002 until March 2003, and Chief Financial Officer from March 2003 through January 2008.
 Mr. Calvert holds a B.A. degree in Economics from Wake Forest University, where he was a varsity basketball player.
 Mr. Calvert also studied at Columbia University and Harding University.
 He also serves on the Board of Directors at The Maximum Impact Foundation, a 501 (c)(3), committed to bridging the cap for lifesaving work around the globe for the good of man and in the name of Christ.
 He serves as a member of the Advisory Council for Wake Forest University’s Center for Innovation, Creativity and Entrepreneurship.
+He serves on the Board of the Cleantech, OC Trade Assoication, serves on its Emerging Technology Committee and is affiliated with its Sustainability Council.
 He is also an Eagle Scout.
-He is married to his wife of 27 years and has two children.
+He is married to his wife more than 30 years and has two children.
 He is also an active coach in youth sports organizations and ministry activity in his home community.
 Mr. Calvert has an extensive entrepreneurial background as an operator, investor and consultant.
 Prior to his work with BioLargo, had participated in more than 300 consulting projects and more than 50 acquisitions as well as various financing transactions and companies that ranged from industrial chemicals, healthcare management, finance, telecommunications and consumer products.

 Kenneth R. Code